 Lady’s mantle plants are attractive, clumping, flowering herbs.
 The plants can be grown as perennials in USDA zones 3 through 8, and with each growing season they spread out a little more.
-So what do you do when your patch of lady’s mantle is getting too big for its own good?
+So, what do you do when your patch of lady’s mantle is getting too big for its own good?
 Keep reading to learn more about how and when to divide lady’s mantle plants.

 Dividing a Lady’s Mantle Plant

 The plant is a perennial down to USDA zone 3, which means winters have to get awfully cold to kill them.
 It also self-seeds in the autumn, which means a single plant will spread out into a patch after a few years of growth.
 This spread can be prevented by rigorous deadheading or removal of seed pods.
 Even if you prevent self-seeding, however, a single plant will eventually get too big.
-Lady’s mantle division is recommended every 3 to 10 years, depending upon the size of the plant.
+Lady’s mantle division is recommended every three to ten years, depending upon the size of the plant.

 How to Divide a Lady’s Mantle Plant